 For Virginia, finding productive replacements for Elton Brown, one of the most dominating linemen in school if not ACC history, and center Zac Yarbrough, the glue of the ACC’s leading offensive front last season, is imperative.

 The offensive line is the foundation of the team – the starting point for creating a championship team.
 The linemen function as a unit and measure their success in terms of the team’s success.
 They know that the team is more important than their individual games.
-And the key to an offensive line with continuity
+And the key to an offensive line with continuity and good communications is the center.

 Subscribe to read full story